matrasj/ECommerce-MMA-shop-Angular-FrontEnd/README.md

-Frontend for ECommerce MMA shop.
-I used Angular and Bootstrap for some styles.
-Backend has been written in Java and Spring Boot here --> https://github.com/pozerinhooo/ECommerce-MMA-shop-SpringBoot-Backend (ECOMMRECE IS NOT RESPONSIVE YET)
+Frontend for ECommerce MMA shop project.
+I used Angular to learn and practise real use of this framework.
+Backend has been written in Java and Spring Boot here --> https://github.com/pozerinhooo/ECommerce-MMA-shop-SpringBoot-Backend (PROJECT IS NOT RESPONSIVE YET)

 #########################################################
 Some screenshots